-Scientific Aviation was contracted to collect point source measurements of the leak directly above the suspected breached well, as well as provide reports and professional environmental feedback on the source of the leak.
+Scientific Aviation was contracted to collect point source measurements of the leak directly above the suspected breached well, as well as provide reports and professional leak detection.
 This project is on-going as the Scientific Aviation team continues periodic monitoring of emissions from the Aliso Canyon site.

 - Conley, S., Franco, G., Faloona, I., Blake, D. R., Peischl, J., Ryerson, T. B. (2016).
 Methane emissions from the 2015 Aliso Canyon blowout in Los Angeles, CA. Science, 351 (6279), 1317-1320. doi: 10.1126/science.aaf2348.

 During recent years, inland hydraulic fracturing (or fracking) technology has increased in efficiency, thus resulting in an increase of land-based fracking in the Barnett Shale and other regions.